confidential-devhub/fraud-detection-model/README.md

 This is simply a containerized pre-built fraud-detection model described in https://developers.redhat.com/learning/learn:openshift:building-and-evaluating-a-fraud-detection-model-with-tensorflow-and-onnx/resource/resources:building-and-evaluating-a-fraud-detection-model-with-tensorflow-and-onnx-prerequisites-and-step-step-guide?source=sso and available in https://github.com/redhat-developer-demos/openshift-ai.git.

-Simply build the Dockerfile and the model will be automatically created and packed in a container.
+Simply execute `setup/run.sh` and the model will be automatically created and packed in a container called `fraud-detection`.

 ```
-podman build -t fraud-detection .
+./setup/run.sh
 podman push fraud-detection your-registry/fraud-detection
 ```